uzh/triplerush/README.md

 Ensure that Eclipse uses a Java 8 library and JVM: Preferences → Java → Installed JREs → JRE/JDK 8 should be installed and selected.

+Run `sbt eclipse` in the project folder from the command line.

-Import the project into Eclipse: File → Import... → Maven → Existing Maven Projects → select "triplerush" folder
+Then import the project into Eclipse: File → Import... → General → Existing Projects into Workspace → select "triplerush" folder

 Thanks a lot to
 ---------------